 The Fund may purchase the securities of certain foreign investment fund or trusts called passive foreign investment companies ("PFICs").
 PFICs may be the only or primary means by which the Fund may invest in some countries.
 If the Fund invests in PFICs, it may be subject to U.S. federal income tax on a portion of any "excess distribution" or gain from the disposition of such shares even if such income is distributed as a taxable dividend to shareholders.
 Additional charges in the nature of interest may be imposed on either the Fund or shareholders with respect to deferred taxes arising from such distributions or gains.
 Capital gains on the sale of such holdings will be deemed to be ordinary income regardless of how long such PFICs are held.
-A "qualified electing fund" elections could require the Fund to recognize taxable income or gain (subject to the distribution requirements applicable to regulated investment companies, as described above) without the concurrent receipt of cash.
+A "qualified electing fund" election or a "mark to market" election may generally be available that would ameliorate these adverse tax consequences, but such elections could require the Fund to recognize taxable income or gain (subject to the distribution requirements applicable to regulated investment companies, as described above) without the concurrent receipt of cash.
 In order to satisfy the distribution requirements and avoid a tax on the Fund, such Fund may be required to liquidate portfolio securities that it might otherwise have continued to hold, potentially resulting in additional taxable gain or loss to the Fund.
 In order for the Fund to make a qualified electing fund election with respect to a PFIC, the PFIC would have to agree to provide certain tax information to the Fund on an annual basis, which it might not agree to do.
 The Fund may limit and/or manage its holdings in PFICs to limit its tax liability or maximize its return from these investments.